EMSTrack/Docker/README.md

 ## Create self-signed certificates

 As per:

 https://mcuoneclipse.com/2017/04/14/enable-secure-communication-with-tls-and-the-mosquitto-broker

-Make sure to add the certificates to your mqtt client and browser if you do not want to run into security issues.
+Make sure to add the certificates to your mqtt client and browser if you do not want to run into browser and client security issues with the self-signed certificate.

 ## Other contents